Consequences of Brexit for

 But British consumers who shop abroad will also have to reckon with additional costs, customs clearance fees or VAT for consignments of goods over GBP 15..
 Delivery times will also be longer for them due to customs clearance, inspections, etc.

-The UK holds great growth potential in e-commerce – What's next?
+The UK holds great growth potential in e-commerce – what's next?

 The UK e-commerce market remains the largest in Europe, ahead of Germany.
 Around half of British online retailers make cross-border purchases, the majority of shipments come from the USA or China, but 9% of the products shipped come from Germany.
 On average, a British online shopper spends EUR 1780 a year.